You are currently viewing CYCL Face Guard Anti Pollution Scarf A Cyclist’s Must-have (Review)

 Another test I made, was going onto an unpaved parking lot on the West Ridge when it was windy.
 Without the mask I would have had to breath in a lot of dusty air.
 But with the scarf, I felt fine during the gusty winds.

-Technical Details of the Anti-Pollution Tube Scarf
+What Are the Technical Details of the Anti-Pollution Tube Scarf?

 According to the brand’s technical information page, the nanofiber filter in the CYCL face guard has been tested according to ASTM F2100 and EN 14683, at Nelson Labs USA.
 It uses a Respilon® 57 filter that consists of a four-layered textile laminate composed of polyprophylene spunbond, polypropylene meltblown, nanofibers layer, and polyprophylene spunbond.